 Established in 1986 in the Texas Medical Center – the world’s largest medical center – the institute was designed to foster creative research related to medicine, agriculture, animal sciences and engineering.

 With support from a U.S. Department of Agriculture grant and the generosity of philanthropists Albert and Margaret Alkek, IBT dedicated its home base in 1992 – the 11-story Albert B. Alkek Institute of Biosciences and Technology Building.
 Seven years later the institute became a founding component of the Texas A&M Health Science Center.

 Our mission is to advance knowledge and technology in bioscience and the health professions through innovative research and education to improve human health and quality of life for Texans, the nation and the world.

-Graduate and postdoctoral education is conducted at the Institute of Biosciences and Technology as part of the Texas A&M Health Science Center Graduate School of Biomedical Sciences.
-IBT graduate students pursue a Ph.D. in the Medical Sciences program.
+Graduate and postdoctoral education is conducted at the Institute of Biosciences and Technology as part of the Texas A&M Health Science Center Graduate Program.
+IBT students pursue a Ph.D. in the Graduate Program in Biomedical Sciences.